 Cons:

 Wondershare UniConverter is a premium video converting app.
-It does offer a free trial but this is rather limited, only allowing you to convert one-third of your video.
-To unlock the full suite of features and quickest-conversion speeds, you’ll have to upgrade.
+It offers a free trial, but this is rather limited, allowing you to convert only one-third of your video.
+You’ll have to upgrade to unlock the full suite of features and fastest conversion speeds.
 On the plus side, this service justifies its price in a ton of different ways.

 Wondershare lets you choose from 35 video formats, including MOV, MP3, MPEG, and MP4, and can handle 4K conversions.
 If you don’t know what settings to use, not to worry, as there are more than 150 pre-configured device profiles to choose from.

-There’s lots of functionality built-in as well.
-This easy-to-use service offers quick conversions, a video downloader, screen recorder, and disc burner.
-There’s also a new suite of AI-powered tools for editors that’ll let you do things like change people’s voices, swap out backgrounds, and remove noise automatically.
+There’s also lots of functionality built in.
+This easy-to-use service offers quick conversions, a video downloader, a screen recorder, and a disc burner.
+There’s also a new suite of AI-powered tools for editors that’ll let you change people’s voices, swap out backgrounds, and remove noise automatically.

 Wondershare is a good option if you tend to switch devices because it’s available for Windows too.